oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 ## Task 2: Review the manual promotion process of an OCI Compute

 Stack Monitoring can automatically monitor all hosts using **host auto-promotion**.
 Host auto-promotion will automatically promote a host to full monitoring once a Management Agent is installed.
 This includes an OCI Compute, or a host running on-premises or another cloud provider.
-For more information on host auto-promotion see **[host auto-promotion.](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/promotion-and-discovery.html#GUID-B98A3300-97AE-4029-9D05-1CCE4E922B25__P_DQB_VBB_YYB)**
+For more information see **[host auto-promotion.](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/promotion-and-discovery.html#GUID-B98A3300-97AE-4029-9D05-1CCE4E922B25__P_DQB_VBB_YYB)**

-1. Navigate to Stack Monitoring Promotion Page
+1. Navigate to Stack Monitoring Promote to full monitoring page.

 	Open the navigation menu in the Oracle Cloud console, and select **Observability & Management** > **Stack Monitoring** under **Application Performance Monitoring**.